neil-vqa/data-viz/index.md

 ## Japanese ONCE on fire!

 Countries are selected based on where most of the foreign kpop idols came from.
 Resorted to Macao and Hong Kong in place of China due to the Great Firewall.
-Philippines is included since I live there (Haha!).
+Philippines is included since I live there.
 Created using plotly.

 ![kpop-rank](kpop.png)